nicolaneo/KaggleTitanic/README.md

 5. Adding the interept term to the feature matrix.
 6. A hypothesis and cost function are calculated using an initial parameter matrix (theta) of zeros.
 7. Gradient descent implemented to find the parameters for which the cost function is minimised.
-8. Outcomes of survival or death are subsequently predicted using the optimised parameters.
+8. Outcomes of survival or death are subsequently predicted using the optimised parameters, and a threshold of 65% to pass survival probability.
 An accuracy on the training data is obtained.

 ON THE TEST DATA:
 1. Test data is prepared, using the same methods as with the training data.